 • If it’s forecast to hail storm, move your vehicle under shelter or cover it with a tarpaulin.
 You could also invest in a hail protection cover for your car, but be sure to practice putting it on before the storm comes.
 You don’t want to be trying to get it sorted for the first time in the hail!

 • Before the hail storm, avoid driving unless absolutely necessary.
 During the hail storm, don’t drive at all.

 • Make sure your vehicle is properly insured and protected in the event it’s damaged by a hail storm.
 Repairing hail damaged cars can be difficult and expensive, so consider taking out a policy that includes cover for hail damage with a good insurer to make sure you’re not left with a huge headache.

 Review your car insurance policy to make sure it includes cover for hail damage.

 Does this sound familiar?
 You take out insurance, then set the policy aside, only to forget about it until you need to make a claim.

 Familiar as it might be, treating your insurance this way can lead to unpleasant surprises if (or when) an incident occurs.
 So it pays to review your policy regularly, and to make it a priority to alert your insurance provider of any changes to ensure you’re still fully covered for things like hail damage.

 Many drivers fail to update their policy for their current needs until it’s too late.
 Review your policies anytime they're coming up for renewal, or anytime you have a significant change in circumstances that could impact your policy.

 Information provided in this article includes advertising about Youi products, is general advice only and has been prepared without taking into account any person’s objectives, financial situation or needs.
-Consider our car insurance product disclosure statement at www.youi.com.au to decide if our products are appropriate for you.
+Consider our car insurance Product Disclosure Statement to decide if our products are appropriate for you.